hipe/tmx/zerk/doc/issues/053-feature-injection-through-compounded-operator-branches.md

 # feature injection through compounded operator branches :[#053]

-## new for [cm]

-this work is to supplement and guide forward those parts of the no-dependency operation "mondrian" in regards to how it processes arguments. we would like for these ideas to see life outside of that scope, perhaps abstracting up into a no-dependency file housed in "zerk" but positioned as a dependency *for* it, not a dependency *of* it.

-here are the axioms, postulates, and requirements; most of which bear strong similarity to [ze]'s argument scanner work but tightened:

 ## brief statement of the problem

   - a same "option space" needs to be shared by multiple concerns